-Professors Fuller (Chairman), Schneider; Associate Professor Kelly; Assistant Professors Bloom, Ferreira, Jensen, Lampe, Wells.
-Adjunct faculty: Assistant Professor Moore.
+Professors Fuller (Chairman); Associate Professor Kelly; Assistant Professors Bloom, Ferreira, Lampe; Extension Assistant Professors Moore, Wells.

 The department offers two areas of concentration:

 - (a) Occupational and Practical Arts Education-which leads to either an M.A.T. or an M.Ed. degree, and - (b) Extension Education-which leads to a Master of Extension Education degree